ibrockmann/freebsd-xfce-desktop/README.md

 # FreeBSD Dektop with Xfce

-This script installs a Xfce 4.18 desktop environment with Arc and Matcha Gtk themes on FreeBSD 14.x
+This script installs a Xfce 4.20 desktop environment with Arc and Matcha Gtk themes on FreeBSD 15.x

 Display drivers: Only the current nvidia FreeBSD (X64) and VMware display drivers are supported.
 When VMware is used, the screen size variable must be set to your needs.
 Default: 2560x1440

-Applications: Audacious, Catfish,  Chromium, doas, Glances, GNOME Archive manager, Firefox, Gimp, htop, KeePassXC, LibreOffice, lynis, mpv, neofetch, OctoPkg, Ristretto, rkhunter, Shotweel, sysinfo, Thunderbird, VIM, VLC.
+Applications: Audacious, Catfish,  Chromium, doas, Glances, GNOME Archive manager, Firefox, Gimp, htop, KeePassXC, LibreOffice, lynis, mpv, neofetch, OctoPkg, Ristretto, Shotweel, sysinfo, Thunderbird, VIM, VLC.